-In 2015, C1 had 6 prior admissions and did not receive methadone treatment externally prior to accessing DSC services.
-While in DSC, C1 participated in the physical wellbeing, and learning and development programmes.
+In 2015, C1 had 6 prior admissions and did not receive the methadone programme, but did participate in the physical wellbeing, and learning and development programmes.
 C1 continued to participate in the physical wellbeing and learning and development programmes between 2016 to 2018, however, this data was not available for 2019.
 In 2018, C1 successfully completed medical detox.
 In 2019, C1 returned to other Simon services.
 Based on the data, it is unclear which specific service C1 was discharged to.
 Figure 8 illustrating a sample client journey and case complexity over a five-year period from 2015 to 2019.